People

 B.Sc., Biochemistry, Louisiana State University

-Parker is currently working along the North Carolina coast, investigating seasoning archaeal population dynamics.
+Parker (he/they) is currently working along the North Carolina coast, investigating seasoning archaeal population dynamics.

 Grace Kennedy